ProductDock/rbc-library/README.md

     ```
 3. #### This is a Git repository.
 Pull most recent version from main:
     ```
-   git checkout main
+   sudo git checkout main
-   git pull
+   sudo git pull
     ```
 4. #### Maven is already installed, so you can build new jar with maven: